cocos/cocos-docs/en/release-notes/build-extend-upgrade-guide.md

 For **Artist and Game Designer**, all resources in the project, such as scenes, animations, prefab, do not need to be modified or upgraded. <br>
 For the **Programmer**, the impact is mainly in the callback function that needs to be modified for the registration event in the extension package.

-## Frequently Asked Questions

-### Do I need to upgrade manually?

-You will need to upgrade if.
+## Situations that require upgrading manually

- - You registered `before-change-files`, `build-finished` event custom project flow in the code of the extension package.
+You registered `before-change-files`, `build-finished` event custom project flow in the code of the extension package.

 ## Upgrade steps